 For example, here’s how Dr. Chris Gale, Professor of Cardiovascular Medicine at the University of Leeds, described the results of his study of nearly 600,000 heart attack patients followed over the course of nine years:(1)

 He explained that there are two main types of heart attack: STEMI and NSTEMI.
-STEMI occurs when there’s a total blockage of the main artery that pumps oxygenated blood around the body.
-NSTEMI, which is more common, is a partial blockage of one or more arteries.
+STEMI occurs when there’s a total blockage of the main artery that carries oxygenated blood around the body.
+NSTEMI, which is more common, is a partial but significant blockage of one or more arteries.
 Both can result in serious damage to the heart muscle.
 See also: “I Take Issue With the Heart Attack Terms STEMI and NSTEMI”

 This research found that women who had a final diagnosis of STEMI had a 59 per cent greater chance of a misdiagnosis compared with men.
 Women who had a final diagnosis of NSTEMI had a 41 per cent greater chance of a misdiagnosis compared with men.

-Being appropriately diagnosed is critically important because without a correct diagnosis, there is no correct treatment.
+Being appropriately diagnosed is critically important because without a correct diagnosis, there is no correct treatment plan.
 And Dr. Gale added that women who were misdiagnosed had about a 70 per cent increased risk of death after 30 days compared with those who had received a consistent and correct diagnosis.